GET IN TOUCH

 • A taxpayer fails to pay state income tax after filing a return, receiving an estimated assessment, or completing an audit.

-• A business accumulates delinquent sales and use tax by not filing monthly or quarterly returns on time.
+• A business accumulates delinquent sales and use tax by failing to file monthly or quarterly returns on time.

-• An employer withholds income tax from employee wages but does not send the withheld money to the state.
+• An employer withholds income tax from employees' wages but does not remit it to the state.

 • A corporation or business fails to pay required franchise or corporate income taxes, leaving a balance due.